edefikh-zz/ECSTerraforms/README.md

 Autoscale group capacity by default - 2 EC2 instances, could be increased by variable 'asg_ec2_desired'.
 Min and max cluster's capacity also could be set by 'asg_ec2_min' and 'asg_ec2_max' variables.

 EC2 instances scale up and down according Lambda's commands.
-It's better described here: https://garbe.io/blog/2017/04/12/a-better-solution-to-ecs-autoscaling/

 Special bash script which runs at UserData provides unique hostnames and name tags for each EC2.
 Those hostnames has {var.app_name}-{var.environment}-number_in_cluster structure, for example app-production-001, nginx-stage-004 etc. This script require S3 bucket to store file with all used hostnames.

 Also each instance has configured SumoLogic and NewRelic agents.
 Their license keys should be set accordingly.
 You could check Sumologic config at UserData file.

 Each instance could be accessed by IAM Users SSHkeys.
 To use this feature you should set required IAM users list at variable 'iam_users_for_ec2_ssh'.
 This users should have uploaded public keys.

 RDS instance
   Template creates RDS instance of desired type at private VPC.
 You could choose to use PostgreSQL or MySQL.

 Also provide checks of username/DB or instance names.
 For example DB name couldn't have "-", so template will replace it with "_"
 By default RDS SG allows only cluster's EC2 to have access to RDS.